Yokesh4/Assisted-coding/Programming/Matrix/Questions/linear_locomotive.md

 Once repaired, the broken track becomes a `0` (passed track).

+Repairable track (can be used once, but after being used it becomes broken).

 The starting cell `(Ye, 0)` **cannot** be repaired if broken — if it’s broken, return `false` immediately.

 Return `true` if the train can reach `(Xe, Ye)`, else `false`.